 School for your children.
-If you choose to send your children to international school, would your employer bear the costs for it?
-Do you get an allowance for a day-care for your baby?
+If you choose to send your children to an international school, would your employer bear the costs for it?
+Do you get an allowance for daycare for your baby?

 Language courses – Would the company sponsor language courses for you and your family?

 5. Discuss how many additional days of holidays you may take due to the move and relocation.

 If you are unsure about certain elements of your package, discuss all the questions with both your home and host HR department.